Schottenstein Edition of the Babylonian Talmud

 The Schottenstein Edition of the Babylonian Talmud is a 20th-century, 73-volume edition of the Babylonian Talmud (Talmud Bavli) featuring an elucidated translation and commentary, and published by ArtScroll, a division of Mesorah Publications.

 It is the first Orthodox non-academic English translation of the Babylonian Talmud since the Soncino Edition.

 It has gained much popularity since its release and is used in many congregations throughout the English-speaking world;

 it is now published in three languages: English, French, and Modern Hebrew.

 Rabbis Chaim Malinowitz and Yisroel Simchah Schorr are the general editors of the project.
 Nothing was considered final until Malinowitz approved the finished drafts.

 History

 The first volume, Tractate Makkos, was published in 1990, and dedicated by Mr. and Mrs. Marcos Katz.
 Subsequent editions were produced with the financial assistance of Jerome Schottenstein, an Orthodox Jew and founder of an Ohio department store.

-The total cost of the project was $40,000,000 (including the Hebrew edition); some sources estimate the cost of production for each volume to be $250,000.
-The publication of all 73 volumes took fifteen years.
+The total cost of the project was $40 million (including the Hebrew edition); some sources estimate the cost of production for each volume to be $250,000.
+The publication of all 73 volumes took 15 years, ending with the publication of the final volume of tractate Yevamot.